 Following the spin-off, we expect our board of directors to consider converting us to a REIT.
-If we qualify as a REIT, compliance with REIT requirements could have adverse consequences to us.
+If our board of directors approves our conversion to a REIT and if we qualify as a REIT, compliance with REIT requirements could have adverse consequences to us.

 Following the spin-off, we expect our board of directors to consider converting us to a real estate investment trust ("REIT").
-Compliance with REIT requirements may cause us to forego otherwise attractive opportunities which may hinder or delay our ability to meet our investment objectives and reduce your overall return.
+Our board of directors may not approve our conversion to a REIT.
+If the board of directors does approve our conversion to a REIT, compliance with REIT requirements may cause us to forego otherwise attractive opportunities which may hinder or delay our ability to meet our investment objectives and reduce your overall return.
 To qualify as a REIT, we are required at all times to satisfy certain tests relating to, among other things, the sources of our income, the nature and diversification of our assets, the ownership of our stock and amounts we distribute to our shareholders.
 Compliance with the REIT requirements may impair our ability to maximize profits.
 For example, we may be required to pay distributions to shareholders at disadvantageous times or when we do not have funds readily available for distribution.

+A REIT is required to distribute 90% of its U.S. taxable income to its shareholders in the form of dividends.
 In addition, to qualify as a REIT, at the end of each calendar quarter, at least 75% of our assets must consist of cash, cash items, government securities and qualified real estate assets.
 The remainder of our investments in securities other than qualified real estate assets and government securities generally cannot include more than 10% of the voting securities of any one issuer or more than 10% of the value of the outstanding securities of any one issuer.
 Additionally, no more than 5% of the value of our assets other than government securities and qualified real estate assets can consist of the securities of any one issuer, and no more than 25% of the value of our assets may be represented by securities of one or more taxable REIT subsidiaries.
 In order to satisfy these requirements, we may be forced to liquidate otherwise attractive investments.

-We may not be able to qualify as a REIT.
+Our board may not pursue a REIT election or we may not be able to qualify as a REIT.